About ASDIC

 Drop-Ins

 All Drop-Ins extend a warm welcome with refreshments, some offer general welfare support such as housing and employment advice, some have activities to promote wellbeing, and some provide access to mental health support.
 This routinely takes place under one roof, at the same time and in an informal environment.
-ASDIC aims to link all these Drop-Ins together so that they can offer each other mutual support and make them more accessible to those seeking help.
+ASDIC aims to link all these Drop-Ins together, to encourage mutual support and make them more accessible to those seeking help.

 ASDIC Regional Structure

-The principal objective of ASDIC is to help Drop-Ins work together and support each other so that they can improve what they offer and become more accessible.
-A secondary objective is to make it easier for state, charity and third-sector organisations to support Drop-Ins, thereby helping them to work together more effectively and make the most of their resources.
-To enable the most coordinated approach, and to take account of local practices and procedures, ASDIC has a Regional Manager and Membership Engagement Officer who are the immediate points of contact for our members across the regions providing feedback to the ASDIC Management Team for action as required.
-The structure and boundaries of these regions can be seen on a Map of the UK.
+The principal objective of ASDIC is to help Drop-Ins work together and support each other to improve what they offer and avoid unnecessary duplication across their respective region.
+A secondary aim is to make it easier for state, charity and third-sector organisations to support Drop-Ins, helping them work together more effectively and maximise their resources.

 ASDIC Membership Benefits